-Click here for details of the Exception Details tab shown to the right of the main Exception Performance Report tab - refer to Drilling through to the Exception Details tab.
+The Exception Details tab is on the right of the main Exception Performance Report tab - refer to Drilling through to the Exception Details tab.

-The logic of the heat map is that, if a particular trade lane is failing a set SLA threshold, then the entire country is highlighted in red or amber (regardless of whether the overall SLA level is being met at a destination market level).
+The logic of the heat map is that, if a particular trade lane is failing a set SLA threshold, then the entire country is highlighted in red or amber.
 Therefore, the map shows the performance of the lowest denominator so that Customer Service Operatives have a simplified view.

-Where a destination market has less than 1.5% of the total number of manifested parcels categorised as exceptions, then the country is displayed in green.
+Where a destination market has less than 1.5% of the total number of manifested parcels categorised as exceptions, then the country is highlighted in green.

-Where the destination market has between 1.5% and 3% of the total number of manifested parcels categorised as exceptions, then the country is displayed in amber.
+Where the destination market has between 1.5% and 3% of the total number of manifested parcels categorised as exceptions, then the country is highlighted in amber.

-Where the destination market has more than 3% of the total number of manifested parcels categorised as exceptions, then the country is displayed in red.
+Where the destination market has more than 3% of the total number of manifested parcels categorised as exceptions, then the country is highlighted in red.

 For each selected trade lane, values are supplied in the following columns: